Joshuawadd/Game-Development-and-Multimedia-Technologies-Summative-Assignment/README.md

 To run simply start Tower Defence.exe, follow the onscreen instructions and controls to play the game.

+(One bug was noticed just before submission.
+If player attempts to retry the level mid wave the game will glitch and not spawn any enemies.
+Full quit may be needed if this happens)

 ### CONTROLS

 W -Move Camera forward